 Gestalt Therapy Theory, with its broad-based intellectual framework, can naturally accommodate many diverse techniques while still remaining true to its philosophical and theoretical foundations.
 While not actually referenced, those trained in Gestalt Therapy Theories can easily see similarities of thought and practice when learning about Mindfulness and Interpersonal Neurobiology.
 Gestalt Therapy Theory is in the forefront of the new integrative models of psychotherapy both nationally and internationally.
 Many American cities have a Gestalt Therapy institute, and true to its international origins, there are now more than 100 Gestalt Therapy institutes around the world.

 The study and practice of the therapy is also supported by several member associations, including the AAGT, the Gestalt International Study Center (GISC), the International Gestalt Therapy Association (IGTA), and associations in Europe, Scandinavia, and Australia.
 Three publications, The International Gestalt Journal, Gestalt Review, and The British Gestalt Journal are dedicated to advancing scholarly work in Gestalt theory.
-All need to increase their interest in and responsiveness to the experiences of BIPOC who are part of our culture and include their experiences and voices in our theories.

 Many Gestalt Therapists today are interested in how our own theories regarding oppression, power and responsibility can be applied to remedy the harmful patterns that create disconnection.
 We at GTIP are curious to experiment with expanding what these theories offer and see the possibilities for profound and far reaching change for the 21st century.